speedscale/docs/docs/setup/sidecar/tls.md

 ## TLS Inbound Interception

-The sidecar will be listening for incoming transactions, and must present to the client the correct certificate.
+The sidecar will be listening for incoming requests, and must present to the client the correct certificate.
 Because you already have TLS configured, the cert files you are using must be provided to the sidecar.
 There are three available settings: